More Than 65 Dead After Fire Engulfs Train In Pakistan

 Pakistani television showed images of fire licking out of the train windows and plumes of black smoke, as firefighters tried to douse the carriages.

-"People were jumping off, some of them were on fire," a witness told local Pakistani media group Geo.
+"People were jumping off; some of them were on fire," a witness told local Pakistani media group Geo.

 Many of the passengers belonged to a conservative Muslim evangelical group, known as Tableeghi Jammat, who were on their way to a religious conference.